AreaLayer/CoinjoinXT/README.md

 ## Firebolt Evolution

-Since 2023, the project was created, we already released:
+Since 2023 that the project was created, we already released:

 - [Firebolt](https://github.com/AreaLayer/FireBolt): First generation from wallet concept
 - [Firebolt React Native](https://github.com/AreaLayer/firebolt-react-native): Second generation from wallet closer to be Real world